How Often Does Google Maps Update? When Will it Update Next?

 Google doesn’t have a fixed schedule of updates for Google Maps, or if it does, it doesn’t release that information to the public.
 Regardless, the update frequency depends on what part of the world is getting imaged from empirical data collection.
 Of course, multiple areas get imaged at the same time.
 In small, highly populated portions of the continental United States, updates happen as often as every week.
 For places more isolated, the frequency could be as slow as every couple of months, years, or even longer.
 Regardless, the bottom line is you cannot find out when your area will get updated in Google Maps, although you can see where Street View will go next—more details on that later.

 According to The Google Earth Blog in 2016, the more populated a place is, the more often it gets updated.
 Cities like New York, Washington D.C., Los Angeles, and other important metro areas in the U.S. see more updates than small towns.
-Rural areas, including much of the United States outside of the coasts, get updated on a much slower scale, only when something is considered important enough to update.
+Rural areas, including much of the United States outside of the coasts, get updated at a much slower rate, only when something is considered important enough to update.
 For example, if a new land development sprouts up with dozens of houses where there was once a field, Google will update this portion of the map quickly to ensure that they’re offering users not just the ability to see what’s around them but also new addresses of their friends.

 Smaller things, including examples like your new pool, aren’t deemed important enough for Google to update their content.
 This makes some sense, especially considering how often billions of people worldwide change their homes or backyards.
 After all, those areas do not serve as traveling necessities.